yenchunliu97/yenchunliu97.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-# Short bio (displayed in user profile at end of posts)
-bio: I am a second year Statistics PhD student at Duke University.

-highlight_name: true
----

 I am a second-year PhD student in statistics at <a href="https://stat.duke.edu" target="_blank"> Duke University</a>.
 Currently, I am developing my research interests in the fields of Bayesian optimization, Gaussian processes, and reinforcement learning.
 Before joining Duke, I worked with Professor <a href="http://www.stat.nthu.edu.tw/~ycheng/" target="_blank"> Yu-Jen Cheng </a> and Professor <a href="https://profiles.ucsf.edu/chiung-yu.huang" target="_blank"> Chiung-Yu Huang </a> on a paper about improving estimation of the transformation model by leveraging external heterogeneous information.

 Besides studying statistics, I enjoy engaging in outdoor activities and reading.
 I am also passionate about various social issues including environmental sustainability and social equity.
 {style="text-align: justify;"}